containers/podman/docs/tutorials/basic_networking.md

 containers are running.  if you remove this container (e.g by accident) all attached containers lose network connectivity.
 In order to restore the network connectivity all containers with networks must be restarted.
 This will automatically recreate the "side-car" container.
-For rootfull containers, there is no “side-car” container as rootfull users have the permissions to create and modify network interfaces on the host.
+For rootful containers, there is no “side-car” container as rootful users have the permissions to create and modify network interfaces on the host.

 #### Example

-By default, rootfull containers use the CNI bridge plugin for its default configuration.
+By default, rootful containers use the CNI bridge plugin for its default configuration.
 In this case, no network name must be passed to Podman.
 However, you can create additional bridged networks with the podman create command.
 In that case, you will have to set the network name.

-The following example shows how to set up a web server and expose it to the network outside the host as both rootfull and rootless.
+The following example shows how to set up a web server and expose it to the network outside the host as both rootful and rootless.
 It will also show how an outside client can connect to the container.

 ```
-(rootfull) $ sudo podman run -dt --name webserver -p 8080:80 quay.io/libpod/banner
+(rootful) $ sudo podman run -dt --name webserver -p 8080:80 quay.io/libpod/banner
 00f3440c7576aae2d5b193c40513c29c7964e96bf797cf0cc352c2b68ccbe66a
 ```